almossawi/badarguments/extras/content/posts/main/index.md

 "Beloved bookshop becomes a **casualty of conflict**"

-The bookshop being the target of a laser-guided missile never comes up.
+The bookshop being the target of a laser-guided projectile never comes up.

+In a grant of clemency from an outgoing president, we find the following line

+"When the convoy attempted to establish a blockade, **the situation** turned violent, which **resulted** in the unfortunate deaths and injuries of civilians."

+The choice of language aims to disassociate the four defense contractors being pardoned from their act.

 Lines like these crop up all the time.
-For instance:
+There are plenty more examples of them:

 "Tower housing foreign correspondents **collapses** after strike"